mathieucarbou/YaSolR/docs/build.md

 - [The Minimalist](#the-minimalist): the cheapest and easiest to build
 - [The Adventurer](#the-adventurer): for people who want to mitigate the flaws of the Robodyn and do some improvements over the existing Robodyn
 - [The Elite](#the-elite): for people who want to use a Random SSR instead of a Robodyn to safely dim more power and have a better Zero-Cross Detection circuit
-- [The Professional (🚧)](#the-professional-%F0%9F%9A%A7): probably the best and safe solution out there but requires an additional power source
+- [The Professional](#the-professional): probably the best and safe solution out there but requires an additional power source
 - [Possible Upgrades](#possible-upgrades): some additional components you can add to your router
 - [Remote JSY](#remote-jsy): a standalone application to place in your electrical panel to send the JSY metrics through UDP for remote installations
 - [Alternative: The Shelly Solar Diverter](#alternative-the-shelly-solar-diverter): a limited Solar Diverter / Router with Shelly devices and a voltage regulator